OUR WORK: ECOLOGICAL MONITORING

 Lloyd’s Mariposa Cactus

-• Southern Texas, USA
+• West Texas, USA

 • To determine if detection dogs can detect this tiny and elusive rare cactus to help better understand its range and find new populations

-• Federally protected Lloyd’s Mariposa cactus
+• Protected Lloyd’s mariposa cactus

 The dogs can search quickly and find that specific species of cactus in the desert, allowing us to find new, not yet mapped populations, which is critical to the preservation of this species.